-How to set up and customize iCloud on your iPhone, iPad, and Mac
+New to the Apple ecosystem?
+Here's how to set up your iCloud account

 - Click on the Apple icon in the upper left corner of the screen.

-Click on Contact.
+Click on Name, Phone, Email.

-You can change the email address and phone number people can reach you at and change your birthday.
+You can change the email address, and phone number people can reach you at and change your birthday.
 You can also enable email subscriptions for announcements about Apple products and top News stories.

-Click on Security.
+Click on Password & Security.

 You can change your password, add a new phone number to your trusted numbers, and get a verification code sent to you so you can sign in on another device or at iCloud.com.

-Click on Devices to view or remove any devices you have connected with iCloud.

-Click on a Device and then select Remove From Account to revoke access to iCloud on it.

-Click on Payment to view, edit, or change the credit card you have set up for making purchases in iTunes, iCloud, the Apple online store, and Apple Pay.
+Click on Payment & Shipping to view, edit, or change the credit card you have set up for making purchases in iTunes, iCloud, the Apple online store, and Apple Pay.

 How to manage iCloud sync permissions

-There are many third-party apps that connect to iCloud so you can access files from any device.
+Many third-party apps connect to iCloud so that you can access files from any device.
 However, you don't have to keep all documents stored in iCloud.
 Even if you originally set up a third-party app with iCloud, you can revoke permission manually at any time.

 How to manage iCloud sync permissions on iPhone and iPad